I didn’t always care much about my credit score. I used to be of the mind that debt is dumb.

 Actually, I didn’t start paying attention to my credit score until I turned 25.
 What changed?

 What if, one day, I decide I really want to buy a Tesla, but the money could be better put to use in a business venture?
-I’d rather finance the car at five percent than use my cash and capital.
-I can make more than five percent if it’s invested elsewhere.
+I’d rather finance the car at 5 percent than use my cash and capital.
+I can make more than 5 percent if it’s invested elsewhere.

 The biggest reason for deciding to pay attention to my credit score was opportunity cost.
 Opportunity cost basically looks at how your money or time could be achieving full potential.